devramar/fabric-sandvil/README.md

 # Sandvil!! (in fabric)

+A mod about getting renewable sand without the glitches :))

 ## Setup

 Install / Setup JDK 16, make sure it's in your environment variables! (java -version OR java --version to find out what your command line is targeting!)